OpenShift authentication with IPA

 provider, this is almost never seen.

-is, it should be something meaningful to the
+Whatever value for name is, it should be something meaningful to the

 humans that interact with this OpenShift cluster.